 What Type of Energizer Do I Need?

 If you are using ElectroBraid® to contain your horses, these chargers are recommended.
 These AC energizers are the best to complete your ElectroBraid® fencing system because they feature brass terminals that prevent galvanic corrosion of metals.
 For any setup, ensure your energizer is low impedance and certified safe by UL or CSA.
-It is vital the energizer you choose be powerful enough to meet your needs.
-A simple rule of thumb is to match your length of fence to 1/10th the energizer’s voltage rating.
+It is vital the energizer that you choose is powerful enough to meet your needs.
+A simple rule of thumb is to match your length of the fence to 1/10th the energizer’s voltage rating.

 Do you have any additional advice to give about energizers?
 Let us know on your next visit to Facebook.